tejaspradhan/Graph-Neural-Networks/README.md

 **1. Graphlet Kernel**

 * Count the number of graphlets in the graph of size k.
 Graphlets need not be connected or rooted.
 * [More on Graphlet Kernel](https://ethz.ch/content/dam/ethz/special-interest/bsse/borgwardt-lab/documents/slides/BNA09_3_4.pdf)

-* Problem is that calculating graphlets is computationally complex
+* Problem is that calculating graphlets is computationally complex.

 **2. Weisfeiler-Lehman Kernel**